swiftlang/swift-evolution/proposals/0228-fix-expressiblebystringinterpolation.md

 }
 ```

-An interpolated string will be converted into code which:
+An interpolated string will be converted into code that:

 1. Initializes an instance of an associated `StringInterpolation` type, passing the total literal segment size and interpolation count as parameters.